 Kwang‑Wu Kim, D.M.A., has been the president and chief executive officer of Columbia College Chicago since July 1, 2013.
 A native Chicagoan with over thirty years of experience as a performer, teacher, and administrator, he is an outspoken advocate of the value of creative practice as a mode of learning, understanding, and creating new knowledge.
 During his tenure as president, he has, among other initiatives, overseen a comprehensive revision of the college’s curriculum; an expansion of the college’s student advising, counseling, and career development services; and the construction of a new $55 million student center.

-A chief focus of Dr. Kim’s presidency to date has been the development of the new five-year strategic action plan for the college that was approved by the Board of Trustees on May 12, 2015.
-Achieving Our Greatness: A Strategic Action Plan for Columbia College Chicago, 2015-2020 sets out a shared vision for how the college can achieve its full potential as an educational innovator, an incubator of new creative practice, and a generator of real-world success for young creatives.
-Dr. Kim has discussed various aspects of this vision—including areas of focus and action items—in his speeches, writings, and interviews with media outlets.
+A prime focus of Dr. Kim’s presidency to date has been the development and implementation of a five-year strategic plan for the college that the Board of Trustees approved in May 2015.
+Achieving Our Greatness: A Strategic Action Plan for Columbia College Chicago, 2015-2020 sets out a shared vision for how the college can achieve its full potential as an educational innovator, an incubator of new creative practice, and a generator of real-world success for aspiring creatives.
+Dr. Kim has discussed different elements of this vision, and the key institutional priorities and action items that flow from it, in his speeches, writings, and interviews with media outlets.

 In addition to his presidential appointment, Dr. Kim is a faculty member in the Columbia College Chicago Department of Music.